 Outside of work Brittney enjoys reading, crafting, and traveling with her husband, Christopher.
 She is a new mom and loves spending time with her son, Nolan.
 She looks forward to meeting you!

 Atheanna (Anna), MA, CCC-SLP is an Orlando-based Speech-Language Pathologist who primarily works with adult populations in acute care trauma and rehabilitation settings.
+She was awarded the Early Career Professional Award from ASHA.
 Aside from her passion in aiding patients in the navigation and management of swallowing disorders (dysphagia), brain injuries, and acquired/degenerative neurological diagnoses.

 Atheanna also appreciates familial involvement in treatment, which can be reflected in her research specifically honing on life partner inclusion.
 Her investigation findings have been presented at numerous national and international conferences.
 In addition to her research endeavors, Atheanna co-leads a community stuttering support group, supporting and guiding its members in self-advocacy and, overall, increasing levels of comfort when communicating with familiar and unfamiliar conversational partners.

 Atheanna graduated from the University of Central Florida and holds a Master’s Degree in Communication Sciences and Disorders.
 She has earned her Florida SLP Medical License and has been awarded her Certificate of Clinical Competence from the American Speech-Language-Hearing Association.